Here’s what you need to know.

 You can upgrade from Windows 7 to Windows 10 by following the directions provided on Microsoft’s website.
 Don’t forget to first check the minimum hardware requirements to run Windows 10 in case you need to buy new hardware.

 If you need to upgrade your server, you can find the directions here.
 Again, remember to first check hardware requirements.

 Would you rather move your server to the cloud?

 If you would like to explore moving to a cloud server instead of upgrading your current server, you can learn more at our upcoming luncheon “Cloud Technology for the Small Business.”
 The event will be on Wed., June 12th from 11:30-1:00 at Q39 BBQ Midtown.
 The event is free but registration is required.

 If you need help:

 Whether you are a current client or not, RESULTS would like to help.
 Although our first commitment is to our current clients, we would be more than happy to answer any questions and/or put you in our queue for an upgrade.

-Adding to the pressure to act soon, there is a significant shortage of chips from the largest manufacturer of microprocessors for workstations, laptops and servers, Intel.
+Adding to the pressure to act soon, there is a significant shortage of both business class PCs and chips from Intel; the largest manufacturer of microprocessors for workstations, laptops and servers.
 This is due to larger than expected demand (everybody is upgrading!), and to a slow ramp-up of production for the newest generation of chips.
-This added demand and lowered availability results in back-orders and price increases for new equipment that will only get worse as the deadline approaches.
+This added demand and lowered availability has caused significant back-orders and price increases for new equipment that will only get worse as the deadline approaches.